-Increasing the productivity of your freelancers makes business sense, because:
+Increasing freelancer productivity makes business sense, because:

-- They can turn work around quicker
+- They can turn work around more quickly

 - They can take on more of your projects